Live Mission

 The Power of the Scar

 Sell the scar, not the wound.
-Trauma is not a liability—it is fuel for the story and the ultimate point of connection with the underserved.
+Trauma is not a liability — it is fuel for connection, wisdom, testimony, and service.

 Continue the Journey

-The World's Mayor is not a character Joshua plays—it is the inevitable result of surviving the devil inside, surrendering to something greater, and choosing to build a bridge for others to escape their own hells.
+The World's Mayor is not a character Joshua plays.
+It is the inevitable result of surviving the devil inside, surrendering to something greater, and choosing to build bridges for others to escape their own hells.

 Share by: